meditationstuff/protocol_1/index.md

 Summary: people who switch languages may partially lose access to skills and declarative they learned while speaking the original language.

 Me: Meditation, etc., can more fully make available knowledge, capacity, skills that are entangled with prior languages but especially *prior contexts* in general.
 And meditation can help combine skill, knowledge, etc., from *far removed prior contexts* to facilitate generalization, error correction, etc., all the way up to (in some sense) fully global models that account for all so-far-encountered used-to-be-anomalies.
 There's a sense though in which even this is just a recontextualization.
 Like there's no way to escape "knowledge is behavior is entangled with environment and context", but in another sense it's relative by degrees, all the way up to global (which is partially overlaps with luminosity and is basically coextensive with paying off all technical debt.
 See also Plato's Camera by Paul Churchland.

+**new, misc.
+20260629**

+* Frank, D., Moratti, S., Hellerstedt, R. et al. Human hippocampal ripples tune cortical responses based on predicted uncertainty.
+Nat Neurosci (2026). https://doi.org/10.1038/s41593-026-02345-6

 [<a href="#192eh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]